-Vanessa Rampton is a Branco Weiss Fellow at the Institute for Health and Social Policy.
+Vanessa Rampton is a Branco Weiss Fellow at the Institute for Health and Social Policy and the Philosophy Department.
 Prior to coming to McGill, she was a Postdoctoral Fellow at ETH Zurich’s Chair for Practical Philosophy.
 She holds a PhD (2013) from King’s College, University of Cambridge where she was a Cambridge Commonwealth Trust Scholar.
 Her research is concerned with how philosophical ideas are adapted and reappropriated in concrete (historical, institutional) situations, and what these transformations can tell us about the ideas themselves.
 She has published on philosophical liberalism and conservatism, and has a long-standing interest in how empirical examples can challenge commonly held assumptions about these ideologies.

 Vanessa Rampton’s current project examines ideas of progress in contemporary medicine.
 She is particularly interested in how debates on progress and its inevitable associate, technology, always rely on conceptual presuppositions about patient well-being.
 She researches these presuppositions using examples from a number of social strata within contemporary society, including patients, physicians, tech-actors, and pays special attention to those working in AI and robotics.
 It is a first aim of this project to explain why ‘medical progress’ is inevitably partial, incomplete, and associated with ambivalences.
 A second aim is to show that progress is never a stand-alone concept.
 The challenge is therefore to disentangle beliefs about medical progress from broader, shared beliefs in modern societies.